Kia Niro interior

 The Kia Niro’s cabin might not look particularly exciting but all the controls are within easy reach and most of its materials look and feel reasonably upmarket.
 The dashboard and door trims have a nice squidgy finish while the staggered heating and ventilation controls on the centre console all operate with a pleasing solidity.

-Explore the areas under the dashboard or around the gear lever and you’ll find the plastics are a little more brittle and the glossy plastic frame around the standard 7.0-inch touchscreen infotainment screen will scratch fairly easily.
+Explore the areas under the dashboard or around the gear lever and you’ll find the plastics are a little more brittle and the glossy plastic frame around the touchscreen infotainment screen will scratch fairly easily.

-Step up to a mid-range 3 car and you get a larger 8.0-inch screen, an upgraded stereo and some plush heated leather seats.
+Step up to a mid-range 3 car and you get some plush heated leather seats.
 In range-topping 4 trim, these come with a neat memory function that’ll return them to your ideal seating position – handy if you’ve lent the car to someone else.